vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 > You may notice the
 > [`-O0` GHC option](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using-optimisation.html#ghc-flag--O0)
 > in all my commands, which turns off all the optimisations produced by GHC.
 I
-> recommend to use it only locally in order to speed up build times.
+> recommend using it only locally in order to speed up build times.
 However, in
-> some cases, it could drastically decrease runtimes or can lead to an erroneous
+> some cases, it could drastically decrease runtimes or lead to erroneous
 > behaviour.
 So be mindful of when you want to apply that.
 But if you do want to
 > build without optimizations, make sure to add the `-O0` option to each command
 > that builds your project.
-Otherwise, you will observe the rebuilds of your
+Otherwise, you will observe rebuilds of your
-> Haskell packages due to changed optimizations scheme.
+> Haskell packages due to the changed optimizations scheme.

 I also often use even more optimised building commands specifically for my Hakyll projects.
 As I do not own a powerful laptop, sometimes it is too hard for